 The perimeter plantings will be planted prior to commencing construction of the Project.
-Plantings will be planted in the Autumn 2024.
+Plantings were undertaken in June 2024.
 The intent of this Landscaping Plan is to ensure views of the solar farm are minimised for receivers R9, R17, R19, R24 and R33 within 3 years of commencing operations (CoA 10 c).